lotrbuilders/dcc/README.md

 After the makefile has been run there is an install.sh script, which can put the files in the correct location for a linux setup.
 To edit the locations have a look at /src/etc/dcc.c and the install.sh script.
 ## Licensing
 The compiler is licensed under GPL as shown by the license.
 The testsuite under /testing/ is licensed under MIT.
+Including the header files in the /include/ in a project is considered normal use of the software.
+Software that uses those header files as is normal in the C programming language does not automatically have to be GPL licensed.